nakhonthai/ESP32APRS_T-TWR/doc/README.md

 The ESP32-S3 version has no DAC and no internal I2S.Therefore, another method must be used.

-**ADC** Can use the operating mode of adc continue to DMA.
+**ADC** Can use the operating mode of adc continue to DMA. \
-The SA868 Module provides output signals at voltage levels <2Vp-p,it can use adc attention 11db.
+The SA868 Module provides output signals at voltage levels <2Vp-p,it can use adc attention 11db no modifications hardware required.

 ## From the example in the picture
 ![TWR_AUDIO2ESP](TWRPlus_AudioOut_signal.png)

-**DAC** Can use he operating mode of sigmadelta.Use the pulse width to determine the voltage level through the LPF generate signals, similar to PWM.
+**DAC** Can use the operating mode of sigmadelta. \
+Use the pulse width to determine the voltage level through the LPF generate signals, similar to PWM.

-## Example sample 9600Hz in the picture
+## Example AFSK signal sample 9600Hz in the picture
 ![sigmadelta_9600sample](sigmadelta_sample_9k6.jpg)

-## Example sample 48,000Hz in the picture
+## Example AFSK signal sample 48,000Hz in the picture
 ![sigmadelta_48ksample](sigmadelta_sample_48k.jpg)

 ## Measuring point of signal